AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ## Components to automatically generate a document of record {#components-to-automatically-generate-a-document-of-record}

-To generate a document of record for adaptive forms, you need the following components:
+To generate a document of record for Adaptive Forms, you need the following components:

-**Adaptive form** Adaptive form for which you want to generate a document of record.
+**Adaptive Form** Adaptive Form for which you want to generate a document of record.

 **Base template (recommended)** XFA template (XDP file) created in AEM Designer.
 Base template is used to specify styling and branding information for document of record template.